sophongo/sophdoc/docs/en/admin/kpanda/best-practice/etcd-backup.md

     mv /tmp/etcd.yaml /etc/kubernetes/manifests/etcd.yaml
     ```

     Then wait for the etcd service to finish starting, and check the status of etcd.
 The default directory of etcd-related certificates is: __/etc/kubernetes/ssl__ .
-If the cluster certificate is stored in another location, specify the corresponding path.
+If the cluster certificate is stored in another location, specify the proper path.

     - Check the etcd cluster list: